akumpf/wordist/README.md

 ### wordist.getRhymes(rhymeKey, callback)

 Get all rhymes for a phoneme rhyme key (returned for most words when you get a definition).
+The returned array includes both the rhyming words (`r`) and their relative findability in the dictionary (`f`) since it can be useful when bubbling up relevant suggestions to a user.

 ```
 // get words that rhyme with the common pronunciation of the word "apple" (which is specified with a rhyme key of "ae1-p-ah0-l", as found when fetching the definition).